Financial Aid Policies at Colorado Mountain College

 When a student receives Title IV (Pell, SEOG, etc.) either directly or by credit to their account, and they terminate their enrollment prior to the end of the semester, the financial aid they received may be subject to repayment.
 Repayment is calculated based upon the days the student actually attended classes as a percentage of the total number of days in the term.
 See CMC catalog for information on the Return of Title IV calculation.

 Students withdrawing from some, but not all, classes after the funds have been disbursed may not have their current aid adjusted.
-For more information regarding this and how it affects Satisfactory Academic Progress, please see the Financial Aid Guide.
+For more information regarding this and how it affects Satisfactory Academic Progress, please see the Satisfactory Academic Progress page.

 Students may repeat a previously passed course one time using financial aid funds.
 A failed course may be repeated until it is passed using financial aid.
 The total attempted credits will be considered towards the maximum credit time frame.
 Students repeating previously passed courses may only repeat class once to count towards enrollment status for financial aid eligibility calculation.